hashicorp/packer/website/source/docs/provisioners/puppet-server.html.markdown

 * `puppet_server` (string) - Hostname of the Puppet server.
 By default "puppet" will be used.

+* `prevent_sudo` (boolean) - By default, the configured commands that are executed to run Puppet are executed with `sudo`.
+If this is true, then the sudo will be omitted.

 * `staging_directory` (string) - This is the directory where all the configuration of Puppet by Packer will be placed.
 By default this is "/tmp/packer-puppet-server".
   This directory doesn't need to exist but must have proper permissions so that